HmedNejjar/Nova/README.md

 ## Status

-✅ Nova is complete: BPE tokenizer training, a RoPE + SwiGLU decoder-only Transformer, KV-cached `generate()`/`chat()` inference, and a training loop with logged metrics are all implemented, and the model has been trained through all three phases — vocabulary learning on SimpleStories, knowledge expansion on Simple Wikipedia, and chat structuring on UltraChat.

-Future work may include further fine-tuning, larger-scale data, or architectural experiments, but the core pipeline described in this README is finished and functional end to end.
+⚠️ Nova is still under active development.

+The repo already includes the core building blocks for a decoder-only transformer: custom BPE tokenization, RoPE-based attention, KV-cached generation, chat-format training data handling, and a training/evaluation loop with metric logging.
+However, this is not a finished or benchmarked production model, and the current implementation is best treated as an experimental research project.

+Future work may include further dataset refinement, longer training runs, tuning of the chat objective, and architectural experiments.
+The project is functional as a learning/codebase prototype, but it is still evolving.

 ### ⚠️ Note:
 Nova is currently a small model, so don't expect GPT-4-level output — some incoherent, repetitive, or factually wrong responses are normal at this scale.
 The point of this project is the pipeline and the implementation, not chart-topping benchmarks.